marcosatti/orbum/README.md

 ## Build Instructions
 ### General Information
-The project uses the boost library as a dependency, which is configured through the boost-cmake submodule.

-Before building run the command:

-`git submodule update --init --recursive`

 CMake is used as the build system.
+The project uses the boost library as a dependency, which is configured by the CMake FindBoost module.

 Run the following commands to invoke a build:

 `mkdir build && cd build`

-`cmake ..`
+`cmake ..` optionally specifying `-DBOOST_ROOT={path}` depending on your environment.

 `make` (or equivilant)